arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 - `LED_RX` - LED labelled "RX" on the board.
 - `LED_TX` - LED labelled "TX" on the board.

-To control these, define them as outputs and write desired state.
+To control these, define them as outputs and write the desired state.
 The below example blinks each LED every second.

 ```arduino
 void setup(){